Yagth/TrainingMaterials/README.md

-# Simple Genetic Algorithm on Python
+# Genetic Algorithm on Python
-This project to show the genetic algorithm process in python

-Why python? cos I love it

-hate python? its your problem :P
+This project implements Genetic Algorithms (GA) to solve three classic optimization problems: Job Shop Scheduling, N-Queens, and the Traveling Salesman Problem (TSP).
+Each of these problems is complex and involves finding an optimal or near-optimal solution through evolutionary techniques.

 ## Requirement
 ```
+pip install matplotlib
-pip install numpy
+pip install pyeasyga
 ```

 ## Explanation of Algorithm